ibm-cloud-docs/cloud-databases/cf-tutorial.md

       - example-deployment
   ```

 1. Change the `name` value.
-The value you choose will be the name of the app as it appears in your Resource List.
+The value that you choose will be the name of the app as it appears in your Resource List.

 2. Change the `route` value to something unique.
 The route that you choose determines the subdomain of your application's URL:  `<route>.{region}.cf.appdomain.cloud`.
 Be sure the `{region}` matches where your application is deployed.

 3. Update the `service` value in `manifest.yml` to match the name of your deployment's Cloud Foundry alias.

 4. Push the app to IBM Cloud.
-When you push the app it will automatically be bound to the service.
+When you push the app, it will automatically be bound to the service.
 ```shell
 ibmcloud cf push
 ```